Sustainability

 BUILDINGS

-• Carbon Neutral Goals and Guidelines: Our big picture goal is to eliminate carbon emissions from our building’s energy usage by at least 2045.
+• Carbon Neutral Goals and Guidelines: Our big-picture goal is to eliminate carbon emissions from our building’s energy usage by at least 2045.
 Eliminating carbon emissions means moving away from the burning of fossil fuels, like natural gas, to heat our classrooms, or to cook food for our students.
-Our project specifications will utilize a zero over time approach, meaning that all of our different projects-whether it’s a new build, major modernization, or retrofit-will have project specific goals attached to them that all our designers and engineers must follow.
+Our project specifications will utilize a zero-over-time approach, meaning that all of our different projects-whether it’s a new build, major modernization, or retrofit-will have project-specific goals attached to them that all our designers and engineers must follow.

 Read about our commitment to carbon neutrality here.

-Approved Carbon Neutral Goals and Guidelines
+Carbon Neutral Goals and Guidelines

 • Energy Efficiency Upgrades/Retrofits